rgeirhos/object-recognition/README.md

 3. either e.g. \'s01\' for \'subject-01\', or \'dnn\' for DNNs
 4. condition
 5. category (ground truth)
+6. a number (just ignore it)
-6. image identifier in the form a_b.JPEG, with _a_ being the WNID (WordNet ID) of the corresponding synset and _b_ being an integer.
+7. image identifier in the form a_b.JPEG, with _a_ being the WNID (WordNet ID) of the corresponding synset and _b_ being an integer.